-The Year 4 class teacher and the SENCo work closely with the teachers/SENCos at the middle schools to ensure that transitions go as smoothly as possible.
+The Year 4 class teacher and the SENCo work closely with the teachers/SENCos at the middle schools to ensure that transitions are as smooth as possible.
 The current transition arrangements are that:

-- All information is transferred to the child's next school including current academic levels, personal information, procedures, Learning Passports & care plans. - A representative from the middle schools comes into St Mary's to discuss children, groupings, friendships and any other issues and to talk to children about the Middle school, including any worries or anticipations. - Parents of children with SEND, have the option to meet with the SENCO at the middle schools to discuss any issues. - A transition photo book is made with children who have high level needs. - All children have an opportunity to spend time at the Middle Schools and a teacher from our school accompanies them.
+- All information is transferred to the child's next school including current academic levels, personal information, procedures, Learning Passports & care plans. - A representative from the middle schools comes into St Mary's to discuss children, groupings, friendships and any other issues and to talk to children about the Middle school, including any worries or anticipations. - Parents of children with SEND, have an opportunity to meet with the SENCO at the middle schools to ask questions and discuss concern or worries. - A transition photo book is made with children who have high level needs. - All children have an opportunity to spend time at the Middle Schools and a teaching assistant from our school accompanies them.
 However, if your child has a specific need (either educational or pastoral) then extra visits are often arranged. - If your child has an EHCP, a transition review is held in the autumn term prior to the transition to the next school.
 At this meeting, transition arrangements are discussed, the school is specified and any additional information is discussed.